- 1 Top 9 Best Cheap Vlogging Cameras for YouTube Compared

 WHY WE LIKE IT: This Coolpix comes with several features we really like, including the ability to stitch short videos together into automatic montages, 18 scenes for shifting the image to match the conditions (with auto scene selection), and hybrid image stabilization that will help your video as much as your photos.

 It makes a great YouTube camera if your budget is a bit too low to afford more high-end digital cameras.
 However, the camera is a little too photo-focused to be perfect, and some features (such as battery life) won’t perform as well when you are taking video.
+If you want something a bit pricier, take a look at the Blackmagic URSA Broadcast as another option.

 #6 Panasonic Lumix ZS50 Vlogging Camera